Georgia Phillips

 Dr. Georgia Rose Phillips is an award-winning writer who publishes fiction, poetry, non-fiction, literary criticism and academic scholarship.

-She joined the school of Humanities as Lecturer in Creative Writing (Level B) at the beginning of 2023, after teaching across the Creative Writing Program at The University of New South Wales (UNSW).
+She joined the school of Humanities as a Lecturer in Creative Writing (Level B) at the beginning of 2023, after teaching across the Creative Writing Program at The University of New South Wales (UNSW).
 She holds a BA.
 English Literature with First Class Honours in Creative Writing and a PhD in Creative Writing (UNSW).
-Prior to her postgraduate studies, Georgia worked as both a writer and editor in print and digital media and as a freelance academic editor for scholars both inside and outside the discipline.

 Georgia’s research area is focused on exploring emergent and experimental/literary narrative modes, literary aesthetics, and the legacy of literary modernism on contemporary writing.
 More recently, she has been focusing on post-postmodern literary historical writings and the philosophical, ethical and ideological implications of re-working modernist aesthetic strategies to negotiate historiography in fiction.